-You may be required to see an advisor in Academic Advising and Retention Services (AARS) prior to registering every semester.
+All Undeclared and Undeclared-PreNursing students are required to see an advisor in Academic Advising and Retention Services (AARS) prior to registering every semester.

 EBL

 Have you taken the required placement tests?
 EBL indicators mean a student did not take the placement test.
 RNM indicators mean a student did not complete the required remediation within the time limit.